 Lead in water most often comes from pipes, faucets, plumbing solder, fixtures, and fittings, especially those made before 1986.
 While lead water pipes have long been phased out, smaller lines that bring water into your home or office can be made of lead.
-Buildings without lead service lines can still face water contamination through brass or chrome-plated brass faucets and other fixtures that have been soldered with lead, as well as lead-lined tanks in water fountains.
+Buildings without a lead service line can still face water contamination through brass or chrome-plated brass faucets and other fixtures that have been soldered with lead — as well as lead-lined tanks in water fountains.
 Lead pipes are more likely to be found in older cities and buildings constructed before, you guessed it, 1986.

 Lead enters drinking water through a chemical reaction in lead-containing plumbing materials — corrosion — which wears away at the pipes or fixtures.
-This reaction becomes more severe in water that is more acidic and has lower mineral concentration.
+This reaction becomes more severe in water that’s more acidic and has lower mineral concentration.
 Treatments to increase the pH of water, reduce its acidity, and make water less corrosive on its way through your faucet are just one of many steps taken to ensure a healthy, tasty water supply.
 The Safe Drinking Water Act, the US federal law protecting drinking water, and the Environmental Protection Agency (EPA)’s Lead and Copper Rule have set the standard for the maximum allowable lead content in an area’s water supply.
-Those standards and regulations are meant to ensure your local water supply maintains a safe level of lead in water ppm.
+Those standards and regulations are meant to ensure your local water supply maintains a safe level of lead in water ppm (parts per million).

-Ideally, your drinking water will be free of lead.
-The best way to ensure your water is safe to drink is to get it checked out by a professional.
-Lead is a silent threat that can easily go undetected since you can’t see, smell, or taste dissolved lead in water.
-Get in touch with a local water expert to confirm exactly what kind of local water you’re dealing with and how much lead is safe for your individual situation.
+Ideally, your drinking water will be free of lead — unfortunately, it’s safe to say organizations shouldn’t assume this is the case.
+The best way to guarantee your workplace water is safe to drink is to get it checked out by a professional.
+This contaminant is a silent threat that can easily go undetected since you can’t see, smell, or taste dissolved lead in water.
+Get in touch with Quench’s local water experts to confirm exactly what kind of local water you’re dealing with and how much lead is safe for your situation.

 You can also check the list of certified laboratories available from your state or local drinking water authority.
 Those experts will be able to provide you with useful information, including whether the service connector used in your office building is made of lead.